GiuliaPaggini/Time-Series-Forecasting/README.md

 **💻 ARIMA Models**

-This folder contains the notebook where ARIMA and a hybrid model ARMA-GARCH are implemented.
+This folder contains the notebooks where ARIMA and a hybrid model ARMA-GARCH are implemented.
 After a brief exploratory analysis, ARMA(1,1) is fitted on data and subsequently a GARCH(1,1) model is fitted on the residuals.
 As expected, the coefficient are significative and the models show an initial changing trend and then gradually flatten towards zero.
 According to the literature (see also RiskMetrics by J.P.Morgan) these model orders should be enough to deal with such data.
 Using a rolling window approach, ARMA is fitted using a look back and look forward period, and subsequently, the results are plotted against true data and confidence intervals at 90%.

 **ARIMA Notebook on Colab:**